Active Directory Desktop Single Sign-on known issues

 - Windows functional level 2008 or below uses a less secure encryption RC4.
 Okta recommends upgrading to Windows functional level 2008 or above to make sure you are using the most secure encryption algorithm.

-- When re-enabling Agentless DSSO, Identity Provider (IDP) routing rules must be manually reactivated.
+- When Agentless DSSO is re-enabled, Identity Provider (IDP) routing rules must be manually reactivated.

 - Agentless DSSO does not work when delegated authentication is disabled and Don't create Okta password is selected.
 To learn more about delegated authentication, see Delegated authentication.